PrayujaTeli/Blog/Null.md

 create table New (a int, b int, c int, primary key (c));<br/>

 1. INSERT INTO New (a, b, c) values (1, NULL, 2);<br/>
 2. New (a, c) values (1, 3);<br/>

 ### Handling NULL:<br/>

 #### 1.COUNT(*)<br/>

-Most aggregate functions eliminate null values in calculations; one exception is the COUNT function.
-When using the COUNT function against a column containing null values, the null values will be eliminated from the calculation.
+The null values will be eliminated from the calculation.
 However, if the COUNT function uses an asterisk, it will calculate all rows regardless of null values being present.<br/>

 Eg:<br/>
 Table<br/>